top of page

 About

-Or Tshuva is a curator, educator and cultural organiser based in Manchester, where she is currently leading 422 Arts.
-Her curatorial projects were exhibited at the Petach Tikva Museum of Art, National Gallery of Modern Art in New Delhi, Jerusalem Design Week, Artport Tel Aviv, Beit Hagefen: Arab-Jewish Cultural Centre and more.
+Or Tshuva (she/her) is a curator, writer, and cultural organiser based in Manchester, where in 2022 she founded the Arts Council England-funded 422 Arts.
+She is an AHRC M4C doctoral researcher at the Birmingham School of Art and the University of Warwick, examining curatorial reframings of publicness, sustainability, and social responsibility in times of polycrisis.
+Before that, she was a curator at the Petach Tikva Museum of Art, where between 2016-2021, she curated large-scale exhibitions and commissioned new artworks and interventional projects for the museum's collection gallery.
+Her curatorial projects were exhibited at the Petach Tikva Museum of Art, National Gallery of Modern Art (New Delhi, IN), Jerusalem Design Week, ERL gallery at Liverpool John Moores University, Artport Tel Aviv, Beit Hagefen: Arab-Jewish Cultural Centre and more.
 She was involved in curatorial and research residencies at the MuCEM (Marseille, FR), Liverpool Biennial, and Residency Unlimited (Brooklyn, NY).
-In 2013, she co-founded Redline Beer Sheva, a non-profit gallery for socially-engaged art and artist residency in Beersheba where she worked as a curator and artistic director until 2016.

-Or speaks widely about curating and contemporary art in museums, public events and academic institutions.
-She was a lecturer in curatorial studies at Kibbutzim College of Education, Technology, and the Arts in Tel Aviv, a visiting lecturer in Museology and Curatorial Studies at Tel Aviv University and Bar Ilan University, and a guest speaker at Bezalel Academy of Art and Design, HaMidrasha School of Art, King's College London, and Residency Unlimited (NY), where she initiated the Curatorial Peer Learning Group in 2021.
+Or gained her master's degree with distinction from Goldsmiths University of London's Visual Cultures department and a postgraduate diploma in Arts and Cultural Management from Tel Aviv University.
+She was a lecturer in curatorial studies at Kibbutzim College of Education, Technology, and the Arts in Tel Aviv, a visiting lecturer in Museology and Curatorial Studies at Tel Aviv University and Bar Ilan University, and a guest speaker at Bezalel Academy of Art and Design, Manchester School of Art, HaMidrasha School of Art, King's College London.

-She holds a master's degree in Global Arts, gained with distinction from the Visual Cultures Department, Goldsmiths University of London, in addition to a postgraduate diploma in Arts and Cultural Management, gained from the Coller School of Management at Tel Aviv University.
-In 2017, she co-authored (together with Danielle Heiblum) the book 'Altering Narratives: Essential Political Practices in Visual Culture' [Hebrew] which won Mifal HaPais' Lottery Fund research grant for new publications in visual culture.
+In 2017, she co-authored (together with Danielle Heiblum) the book 'Altering Narratives: Essential Political Practices in Visual Culture', which won a Lottery Fund research grant for new publications in visual culture.

 bottom of page